SunnyM00n/Game-Boy-Cartridges/MBC5 Multicart/README.md

 - Removed triangle on silkscreen from U8

 ### v2.0
-- Fixed issue with previous design where SW2A being in the OFF position caused excess save battery drain
+- Fixed issue with previous design where SW2A being in the ON position caused excess save battery drain
 - Added board number to the top of the board
 - Updated silkscreen and cartridge style to match my other Game Boy cartridges
 - Removed R8, made EEPROM writable via the /WR pin on the cart edge